COMP6905-SOFTWARE-ENGINEERING/Software-Engineering-project/README.md

   >  Click on "Get Started" page which will redirects to login page.

-  >  If you dont have credentials you can regisetr as a new user .
+  >  If you dont have credentials you can register as a new user .
 Fill the new register form and submit the details.you will redirect      to dash board.

   >  On dashboard you can create profile by clicking on "create profile option available on sidebar".
 Note: Please donot try any other      buttons which will through error because we havent handled those due to time constarint.